 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) was signed in 1973 to control and regulate trade in endangered species.
+The convention produces appendices on which species are listed in which trade is tightly controlled or prohibited under strict legal sanction.
+These lists can be found on the Internet as text (pdf and html) documents (www.cites.org/eng/app/index.php).

+Control in trade of CITES-listed species is challenging when parts like antlers, horns, leaves, rhizomes, roots, stems or tails are used in mixtures such as traditional Chinese medicines (TCMs).
+During manufacturing of TCMs, parts are often processed (ground, heated, dried, or blended with other products), which makes species identification based on chemical, chromatographic or morphological methods challenging (Coghlan et al., 2012; Gathier et al. 2013).
+In addition, labels often do not provide sufficient warranties about the actual content of a product.
+New methods are therefore needed to protect both consumers and producers from fraud, and endangered species from over-exploitation.

+DNA barcoding (Savolainen, Cowan, Vogler, Roderick, & Lane, 2005) is a powerful new tool for the emerging field of wildlife forensics.
+Species composition of mixtures can be retrieved by sequencing a variable marker of the genome.
+For animals, the mitochondrial COI marker is frequently used.
+For plants, next to the official Barcode of Life (BoLD) plastid matK and rbcL markers, the nuclear ribosomal Internal Transcribed Spacer (nrITS) regions are often sequenced.
+DNA barcoding sequences obtained are compared against reference databases such as NCBI GenBank or BoLD (Hebert, Cywinska, Ball, & deWaard, 2003).
+In both databases, reference DNA barcodes of animal and plant species have been submitted during the past 10 years or more.
+In the latter database, next to sequence data, images of reference specimens and additional sampling details can also be found.
+The availability of increasingly large reference databases has opened up the way for DNA barcoding as a standard tool applied by regulatory institutions such as Customs offices worldwide to control illegal trade in endangered species.

-The convention produces lists (“appendices”) of species in which trade is tightly controlled or prohibited under strict legal sanction.
-Materials obtained from species listed in CITES appendices, such as endangered orchids, are often used in herbal mixtures such as traditional Chinese medicines (TCMs).
-During the manufacture of such mixtures the biological contents, plant materials, are processed (ground, cooked, dried, blended with other products), which can make identification based on chromatographic methods difficult (Coghlan et al., 2012).
-DNA barcoding (Savolainen, Cowan, Vogler, Roderick, & Lane, 2005) is a powerful tool whereby the composition of such mixtures can be retrieved by sequencing a variable marker of the genome and comparing it against a reference database (Hebert, Cywinska, Ball, & deWaard, 2003).
-With high-throughput sequencing (HTS) techniques (Shendure & Ji, 2008) a large number of barcode sequences can be generated and analysed, which leads to a greater identifying potential for complex samples.
-The process of going through a set of identified sequences and manually comparing them to the CITES appendices is labor intensive, especially considering the increase in data produced through HTS.
-Here, we present a pipeline that automates both the identification and CITES listing verification step to scan large numbers of both samples and sequences efficiently for the presence of genetic material from protected species.Pipeline design
+With high-throughput sequencing (HTS) techniques (Shendure & Ji, 2008) an increasingly large number of barcode sequences can be generated and analyzed at low cost, which leads to a greater identifying potential for complex species samples.
+The process of going through a set of identified sequences and manually comparing them to the CITES appendices is labor intensive and error prone for a variety of reasons.
+First of all, HTS continues to increase the volume of reads, which in turn increases the data processing time.
+Secondly, the CITES appendices are only available as text (pdf and html) documents on the Internet.
+Manual verification of sequencing results against the 46 pages of these appendices is labor intensive.
+In addition, false positive hits can occur for DNA barcodes deposited in NCBI GenBank with incorrect taxonomic names.
+Lastly, taxonomies of the CITES appendices and NCBI GenBank are not always congruent.
+This can lead to false conclusions about illegal trade in endangered species.

+Here, we present a pipeline that automates both the identification and CITES listing verification step to scan large numbers of samples and sequences efficiently for the presence of DNA barcodes derived from protected species.

+The pipeline

+Overview